marta-opalinska/Tactico/README.md

 # Introduction

 **Tactico** is a hardware independent C++  framework for **haptic device setup and control**.
-It can be used with different types of actuators.
-Currently the framework  supports LRA and ERM motors, but the modular architecture makes a new hardware integration easy.
-The control module can be wired or wireless depending on your preference.
+It is suitable for different types of actuators and actuator drivers.
+Currently, the framework supports LRA and ERM motors, but the modular architecture makes new hardware integration easy.
+The control module can be wired or wireless, depending on your preference.

 ## Currently Supported Hardware